 The ELOM Teacher Assessment form is available for download by accredited ELOM assessors on the ELOM website in all South African languages.
 It is also programmed into the ELOM tablet scoring.
 Organisations can decide whether to provide teachers with a paper copy of the form to complete in their own time, or for assessors to do a direct interview with the teacher.
 Scores can then be entered into the tablet into the correct child’s ELOM score.
 Both the interview and the self completion of the Teacher Assessment form should take no longer than 10 minutes to complete.

 How to interpret your ELOM Teacher Assessment scores

 Note that score ranges on the scales are as follows:

 - Self-Care: 1 (completely dependent) to 4 (fully independent).

 - Social Relations Scale: 1 (very poor social relations) to 24 (very good).

-- Emotional Functioning Scale: 0 (very immature) to 12 (fully age appropriate emotional maturity).
+- Emotional Readiness for School Scale: 0 (very immature) to 12 (fully age appropriate emotional maturity).

 The following are broad guidelines.
 They are based on the median scores of the sample of 261 children referred to above: that is, the score above which 50% of the children were scored (and 50% below it).
 It is important to note that these guidelines do not have clinical significance as scores on the Teacher Assessment have not been compared to children’s scores on other measures of psychological functioning.